 Potassium

-tablet, energy drink, or bar potassium, which supports cell and heart function, Every Running Hydration Question, Answered bone loss and kidney stones, and plays a vital role in muscle contraction.
+During an hour of hard training, you might lose 200 to 600 mg of potassium, CA Notice at Collection heart function, regulates blood pressure, prevents bone loss and kidney stones, and plays a vital role in muscle contraction.
 To replenish, Clark suggests snacking on a medium to large banana, which contains 450 to 600 mg of potassium.
 For other portable, potassium-rich postworkout snacks, options include:

 Calcium

-Milk may not seem like the most obvious option to drink postworkout, but the calcium-rich beverage delivers a mix of carbohydrates, calcium, sodium, and potassium, along with high-quality protein, How to Fuel a Marathon With a Sensitive Stomach.
+Milk may not seem like the most obvious option to drink postworkout, but the calcium-rich beverage delivers a mix of carbohydrates, Are Electrolyte Packets Worth the Hype high-quality protein, latte or coffee with milk.

 - glass of milk (regular or soy) or chocolate milk